Updated: Oct 4

 As you probably know, my husband is in recovery, so I don’t have nearly as much mental and emotional turmoil as I once did, but that doesn’t mean that I am without issues.
 From normal recovery experiences to just normal life experiences, I get my daily practice on improvement and healing.

 Now I don’t know if you know this but I’m a creature of habit.
 I like to know what’s coming, to be able to plan, and have time to adjust accordingly.
 But of course, since this is, you know, life, that doesn’t always happen.

 Yesterday was smack dab in the middle of a somewhat difficult period of life recently, with schedule changes, new financial obligations, normal hormonal and emotional phases thrown in for good measure, and then now my car was starting to have issues.

 And I was just at the end of my rope, feeling drained, and basically like my whole darn life was falling apart (and believe me, to me, it was).

 It is important to note, though, that even though things seemed crazy on the outside (or when I describe it), everything was taken care of as much as possible.
 Like, really, in terms of how things could have been, it was pretty simple, despite how I was adjusting to it.
 To more level-headed people like my husband, it was just something to take care of like anything else.

 But I was still stubborn enough to deny myself the chance to really process how I was feeling.
 I didn’t want to actually admit to myself that I was struggling, even though everyone around me could see it and sense it.

-It wasn’t until I sat with myself, and remembered that it was ok to give myself some grace and let my guard down that I realized how much harm I was doing to myself.
-I allowed myself to sit in the feelings of guilt I felt for not handling it as simply and carefree as my husband would, and acknowledgment that I had a right to feel stressed and thrown off from it.
+It wasn’t until I sat with myself in a quiet and relaxed place, and remembered that it was ok to give myself some grace and let my guard down, that I realized how much harm I was doing to myself.
+I allowed myself to sit in the feelings of guilt I felt for not handling it as simply and carefree as my husband would, and acknowledged that I had a right to feel stressed and thrown off from it.

 And I cried.